Al-un/workbox/README.md

    - Precache to make it available offline
    - Switching to webpack
 3. [Configure workbox](https://developers.google.com/web/tools/workbox/guides/configure-workbox)
    - custom cache name
 4. Webpack: Multiple pages
    - website will use a SPA-like structure
    - Using SCSS instead of pure CSS
    - Vocaloid pages are using [markdown-loader](https://github.com/peerigon/markdown-loader)
    - Adding [Bulma](https://bulma.io/documentation/overview/) which does not
      go very well with Markdown
+5. PWA with Lighthouse check
+   - Add application icons + import in _main.js_
+   - Add a manifest with `webpack-manifest-plugin` and add a `<link rel='manifest' href='...' />`
+   - Align address color with theme color
+   - Correct HTML bad practices

 ## Branches